 Here, visitors can engage in a range of fun and adventuresome outdoor activities, like sailing, boating, fishing, surfing, inlet cruising, climbing, bush walking and hiking.

-The town of Walpole is famous for the Valley of the Giants, named for its red tingle trees.
+The town of Walpole is famous for the Valley of the Giants and Walpole-Nornalup National Park, named for its red tingle trees.
 Here, you can take a stroll along the Tree Top Walk, 40 metres high off the ground.
 You can get a bird’s-eye view of the enchanting forest by walking across the 600-metre-long walkway.

 If you’re lucky, you might even spot a few quokkas close to sunset.